Backpacking Mexico City? If you’re intrigued by Mexico, you’re about to be lured in by the cool and best hostels in Mexico City.

 Metro Hostal Boutique

-Metro Hostal Boutique is what you called a home away from home.
-Backpackers will definitely enjoy the modern look of the hostel.
+Metro Hostal Boutique is what you call a home away from home.
+Backpackers will enjoy the modern look of the hostel.

-Rooms are spacious, clean and tidy, with comfortable, warm beds.
-The hostel is surrounded by hundreds of bars, cafes, restaurants all within walking distance.
+Rooms are spacious, clean, and tidy, with comfortable, warm beds.
+The hostel is surrounded by hundreds of bars, cafes, and restaurants all within walking distance.

 Hostel Highlights: